krishaamer/green-filter-research/research/literature/ai.md

 -   @bubeckSparksArtificialGeneral2023 finds ChatGPT passes many exams meant for humans.

--   @bowmanEightThingsKnow2023 says steering LLMs is unreliable and event experts don’t fully understand the inner workings of the models.

 -   @suenBuildingTrustAutomatic2023 discusses AI systems used for evaluating candidates at job interviews